schneider-simon/adyen-foursquare/README.md

 # FiveCircle venue search

 Web app to search for venues via the FourSquare API created for Adyen coding challenge.
+Implemented using React, Bootstrap 4, NodeJs and ExpressJs (for application server that does not reveal API secrets).

 ## Own Requirements